TMSapphir/TMSapphir/README.md

 ## 🔬 What I'm doing now

 Now I'm in university session and I'm studing **nuclear fisics** and standard models particles.
-Also, I'm trying to **redo the TicTacToe code with classes**.
+Also, I'm trying to **make Connect 4 with OOP**.

 ##  🤓 What I Know (Perhaps)